 Short-term Care Quality

-This nursing home's second least favorable category is short-term care, where it earned just a D in that area.
-This is a well below average grade.
-Our short-term care grades are likely most meaningful for individuals needing a nursing home for rehabilitation.
-Rehabilitation typically utilizes higher levels of skilled nursing services.
-Skilled nursing means not merely nursing services, but also physical and occupational therapy, as well as other types of therapy.
-As you might expect, we found that this place offers far less physical therapist and registered nurse hours per resident than a typical facility.
-The final measure we looked at in this area is the percentage of residents that returned home from the nursing home.
-This facility struggled quite a bit in this area as well, with just 2.9 percent of its patients returning home.
-Unfortunately, this was quite a bit below average.
+This facility's second lowest score was short-term care, where it received a grade of just D in that category.
+This is a well below average score.
+Our short-term care scores are vital for patients seeking rehabilitation.
+Rehabilitation generally mandates higher levels of highly-skilled nursing services.
+This includes a wide range of nursing services, spanning from registered nurses to physical and occupational therapists, as well as other types of therapy.
+With a grade in this range in this area, we weren't shocked to find this nursing home was below average in several staffing figures we looked at.
+It offered far fewer registered nurse and physical therapist hours per patient than most other facilities.
+The last datapoint we looked at in this area is the percentage of patients who ultimately were able to return home from the nursing home.
+This nursing home struggled quite a bit in this metric as well, with just 3.1 percent of its patients returning home.
+Unfortunately, this was well below the national average.

 Long-term Care Quality